protontypes/LibreSelery/README.md

 git clone <target_repository>
 ```

 5. Copy a [selery.yml](https://github.com/protontypes/seleryexample) into your <target_repository>.
-Set 'simulation: False' in your selery.yml to enable payouts with OpenSelery.
+Set `simulation: False` in your selery.yml to enable payouts with OpenSelery.

 6. Adjust and test different configuration in simulation mode on your repository project.